nnaumenko/metaf/docs/sphinx/reference.rst

 	See also CAVOK (:cpp:enumerator:`metaf::FixedGroup::Type::CAVOK`) which may be used to specify visibility of 10 km or more in all directions.

+	.. cpp:enum-class:: Type

+		Group type which specifies what kind of data stored within this group.

+		.. cpp:enumerator:: PREVAILING

+			Prevailing visibility information is stored.
+Use :cpp:func:`visibility()`.

+		.. cpp:enumerator:: PREVAILING_NDV

+			Prevailing visibility information is stored and this station cannot differentiate the directional variation of visibility.
+Use :cpp:func:`visibility()`.

+		.. cpp:enumerator:: DIRECTIONAL

+			Additional directional visibility information is stored.
+Use :cpp:func:`visibility()` and :cpp:func:`direction()`.

 	**Acquiring group data**

+		.. cpp:function:: Type type() const

+			:returns: Visibility group type, i.e. what kind of information is stored.

 		.. cpp:function:: Distance visibility() const